The Conservatoire, Blackheath

 • The Conservatoire today is the focus of arts education and events in South East London and provides exceptional lifelong learning.
 Our values remain those of Creativity, Quality and Community.

 • We welcome around 2000 students a week, either to one of the 180+ courses we run each term, or to receive individual tuition (of which we offer over 20 different types).
-Our courses are carefully designed to grow and adapt to users’ needs, helping them on their creative journey.
+Our arts, music and drama courses are carefully designed to grow and adapt to users’ needs, helping them on their creative journey.
 There is something for everyone from newborn babies to accomplished adults.
 All of our tutors are both professional artists and nurturing teachers.